+ What is the Atlantic Fellows for Social and Economic Equity?

 + The majority of my schooling was in the English language, can I get a waiver on the English Language requirements?

-The Atlantic Fellows programme works to the LSE English language requirements, so you will need to provide proof of your English language skills, unless:
+The Atlantic Fellows for Social and Economic Equity programme works to the LSE English language requirements, so you will need to provide proof of your English language skills, unless:

 - You are a national of Canada (whose first language is English) or one of the UKVI list of majority English-speaking countries